-Make impact in recruitment and attract qualified candidates
+Make an impact in recruitment and attract qualified candidates

-Whether the labor market is tight or not: employers and staffing and recruiting agencies are constantly giving their best to attract and hire the best candidates.
-We listened to experts in the field who shared their secrets in recruiting the best man for the job.
+With this extremely tight labor market employers and staffing and recruiting agencies are constantly giving their best to attract, hire and retain the best candidates.
+We listened to experts in the field who shared their secrets in recruiting the best person for the job.
 In this blog, we share four best practices on how to be successful in talent acquisition.

 Tip 1: Be sure to have a Candidate Centered Approach